 Becoming A Mom Is The Best Thing That Has Ever Happened

-Things I never knew I would miss simply because I wasn’t forewarned that I might never do them again.
+There were however, little things I never knew I would miss simply because I wasn’t forewarned that I might never do them again.

 1. Wear Heels